Modernising Soviet Era Electricity Distribution Grids

 OSM38 Automatic Circuit Reclosers have helped Baltic utilities bring grids up to date.
 Now newly type-tested 41-kV devices enable wider deployment across the region.

-Brisbane, Qld, Australia – 2016 – Electrical switchgear engineers NOJA Power today announces that one of its European distributors, Vilnius, Lithuania-based systems integrator, FIMA, has installed two of the company’s OSM38 Automatic Circuit Reclosers (ACR or “auto recloser”) as part of a modernisation program for Soviet-era electricity distribution grids in the Baltic states.
+Electrical switchgear engineers NOJA Power today announces the installation of two OSM Reclosers as part of a modernisation program for Soviet-era electricity distribution grids in the Baltic states.

 So far, two OSM38 ACRs have been deployed and linked to a supervisory control and data acquisition (SCADA) system communicating with substations using the IEC 60870-5-101 [IEC101] transmission protocol.
 The ACRs protect the grid and help utility staff identify faults – improving reliability of supply and speeding up reconnection to consumers after failure.

 Electricity distribution grids in the Baltic region comprise a mix of 10, 20, 35 and 40.5-kV systems.
 Before the modernisation program, protection was limited to older circuit breakers using mineral oil as the insulator for arc quenching between the contacts in the event of a fault.
 The circuit breakers are large and heavy compared with NOJA Power’s modern units, and the use of mineral oil introduces potential safety hazards in the event of an internal arc fault.
 In addition, the circuit breakers are relatively unreliable, environmentally unfriendly and don’t support the latest communication or power quality monitoring capabilities.